Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: Introduction

 \section{Introduction}

 The training data of English-centric Language Models (LMs) predominantly assumes the Gregorian calendar as the default temporal framework.
-However, many cultures use non-Gregorian calendar systems such as the Islamic \emph{hijri} calendar, the Hebrew calendar, or the Japanese calendar (\wareki).
-The Hijri calendar guides both religious observances and civil matters in Islamic countries, while the Hebrew calendar remains essential for Jewish religious traditions, and the \wareki system plays an important role in contemporary Japan, appearing in official documents, driver's licenses, and commemorative items.
-Although the importance of incorporating cultural perspectives into language models is increasingly recognized~\citep{shen-etal-2024-understanding, pawar2024surveyculturalawarenesslanguage} and efforts have also been made to build cultural commonsense benchmarks across languages and regions~\citep{khairallah-etal-2024-camel, kim-etal-2024-click, wang-etal-2024-kulture}, little attention has been paid to culturally grounded temporal expressions such as calendars.
+However, many cultures use non-Gregorian calendar systems such as the Islamic \emph{hijri} calendar, the Hebrew calendar, or the Japanese calendar \wareki.
+The Hijri calendar guides both religious observances and civil matters in Islamic countries, while the Hebrew calendar remains essential for Jewish religious traditions.
+The \wareki system plays an important role in contemporary Japan, appearing in official documents, driver's licenses, and commemorative items.
+Hence, LMs need to be capable of handling such systems to achieve cultural competence.
+For example, since the \wareki system is widely used in Japan, LMs encounter \wareki dates in virtually all NLP tasks.
+For example, a Japanese information retrieval query like ``retrieve all relevant documents from the last 10 years'' might cross era boundaries (\cref{fig:figure1}) and in cross-cultural settings involving different calendar systems, tasks like machine translation and cross-lingual information retrieval require translating dates across calendars.